DEFRA/defra-ai-sdlc/pages/appendix/rules-for-ai/python/python-cursorrules-backend.md

   - Utilize shared utilities (e.g., in tests/utils/test_data.py) to create standardized test data for different collections.

 - **Pre-populated Collections:**
-  - For integration tests, use fixtures like mock_collections_with_data to simulate collections with initial data.
+  - For unit tests, use fixtures like mock_collections_with_data to simulate collections with initial data.

 ## 8. **Extending and Maintaining Mocks**